Deriving volume density profiles of filaments from observed surface densities: Validation

 \subsection{Variable angular resolutions (convolved models)}

 The performance of the method was also tested under more realistic and challenging conditions similar to those encountered in observational studies.
-Fitting observed surface density profiles relies on the assumption that they are well resolved; therefore, the angular resolution of observations must be sufficiently high, meaning that the telescope beam width $O$ must be much smaller than the characteristic widths $H$ of the observed structures.
+Fitting observed surface density profiles relies on the assumption that the telescope beam width $O$ is much smaller than the characteristic widths $H$ of the observed structures.
 Effects of insufficient angular resolution on measured properties can be very strong \citep{Men'shchikov2023}; therefore, they must be carefully examined using convolved model profiles.